 Bridging loan applications can be completed in a matter of weeks, sometimes faster, which can be ideal if you’re buying a house at an auction or need to act quickly to pip a rival buyer to a property.

-Accelerated Finance looks at examples of bridging loans and how they can be used for different types of property purchases.
+Accelerated Finance looks at examples of bridging loans and how they can be used for different types of investment property purchases.

-We Cover the Following Topics:
+We Cover The Following Topics:

 What Are The Common Scenarios Of Using A Bridging Loan When Buying A House?

-When you need to complete fast- A Bridging Loan can be set up quickly and allows you to act like a cash buyer.
+Speed: A Bridging Loan can be set up quickly and allows you to act like a cash buyer.

-Applicants having adverse credit are considered because short-term loans are more about the quality of the security and a viable exit route.
+Adverse Credit: Applicants having adverse credit are considered because short-term loans are more about the quality of the security and a viable exit route.

-Different Property Types- Bridging loans can be secured against commercial and residential property or even land that does not have planning permission yet.
+Different Property Types: Bridging loans can be secured against commercial and residential property or even land that does not have planning permission yet.

-Examples of When A Bridging Loan Is Used
+Examples Of When A Bridging Loan Is Used

-Cash flow restrictions- Bridging finance secured against property can also be used for personal and business purposes when receivables are rolled over for a longer period.
+Cash Flow Restrictions: Bridging finance secured against property can also be used for personal and business purposes when receivables are rolled over for a longer period.
 Lenders then secure the invoices or any other assets in the company who provide short-term finance to alleviate their cash flow problems.

 For further examples of bridging loans, please you can read specific case studies here